 When Amanda Perry accidentally traps Dr. Nicholas Rush's consciousness inside Destiny she tells him that the program didn't work because Rush did not truly love her.
 This seems contradictory towards Rush's actions and his own statements, but then I realized some very off-putting things about their relationship: mainly, in all the time he has known her, he probably never once touched her.
 Since she was a quadriplegic Rush never had the opportunity to shake her hand or share any sort of those innocuous, casual touches that occurs between colleagues (and Rush is not the sort to put a supportive hand on the shoulder or instigate anything like that anyway).
 Every time that Rush has touched her she has either been A) in another person's body or B) a virtual computer program.
 It seems that even her, arguably one of the very few people to have ever really gotten to know him, was kept at a distance.

-The ninth chevron wasn't build specifically with Destiny in mind, but to allow for dialing stargates onboard ships.
-Rather than carrying a regular stargate on a ship and orbiting a planet to establish a wormhole (and having to know in advance where and when the ship will be to avoid dialing the local planet instead) you dial a specific gate stored onboard a specific ship no matter where it is or its proximity to another stargate.
-The Ancients probably had other ships with stargates onboard, but they were all destroyed or lost except Destiny.
-Think how useful a shipboard stargate would be in a war: you can resupply a ship in deep space rather than at a planet, deploy a military base's worth of fighters and missiles out of a small ship, or use it like the Asuran gate weapon.
+The ninth chevron wasn't built specifically with Destiny in mind, but to allow for dialing stargates onboard ships.
+Rather than carrying a regular stargate on a ship and orbiting a planet to establish a wormhole — and having to know in advance where and when the ship will be to avoid dialing the local planet instead — you dial a specific gate stored onboard a specific ship no matter where it is or its proximity to another stargate.
+The Ancients probably had other ships with stargates onboard, but they were all destroyed or lost except for Destiny.
+Think how useful a shipboard stargate would be in a war: You can resupply a ship in deep space rather than at a planet, deploy a military base's worth of fighters and missiles out of a small ship, or use it like the Asuran gate weapon.
 The massive power requirements for dialing Destiny are only because it's so far away, which means you can send anything that fits through a stargate anywhere in the galaxy.